 - Once the pan is hot (it should sizzle if you flick some water on it) place the chicken thighs skin-side down into the pan and let sear 3-4 minutes or until the skin is nice and brown.

-- Flip the chicken thighs over and then move the skillet to the stove (middle rack and uncovered).
+- Flip the chicken thighs over and then move the skillet to the oven (middle rack and uncovered).
 Let cook 15-20 minutes or until fully cooked (165 degree internal temperature).

 - Let chicken rest 5-10 minutes after coming out of the oven.